Iron-Ham/Octicons.swift/README.md

 # Octicons.swift

 Do you like [Octicons](https://primer.style/octicons/)?
 I do too.
-The purpose of this package is to make them availabel to iOS apps in both UIKit and SwiftUI.
+The purpose of this package is to make them availabel to iOS, watchOS, and macOS apps in UIKit, AppKit, and SwiftUI.

 These Octicons are all being represented by SVGs.